gorkalo/trip-planner/README.md

    ```

 6. **Open a pull request**: Go to the original repository and open a pull request with a description of your changes.

-We will review your changes and, if everything looks good, merge them into the main codebase.

 ---